AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-a-community.md

 ## 2. Invitee accepts invite

-1. Open the email from OSIsoft Cloud Services Operations and follow the instructions.
+1. Open the email from AVEVA Operations and follow the instructions.

    A login dialog box opens.